 CAMVETS: A Solution For One, A Solution For Many

 The CAMVETS event could not have been more inspiring and affirming.
 Not only did it result in the solutions needed by our Veteran participants, but in many cases these new mechanical solutions and apps hold the possibility of refinement and iteration for introduction to a broader audience.
-Thank you to our volunteer makers, partners and supporters whose unwavering commitment and big-picture vision made CAMVETS happen: The Department of Veteran Affairs, Cleveland Clinic, NEOPAT, The Veterans Health Administration, St. Edwards School, HIMSS, Invacare, Balance Innovation & Design, and Q-Lab Corporation were among our most strident supporters.
+Thank you to our volunteer makers, partners and supporters whose unwavering commitment and big-picture vision made CAMVETS happen: The Department of Veteran Affairs, Cleveland Clinic, NEOPAT, The Veterans Health Administration, St. Edwards School, HIMSS, Invacare, and Balance Innovation & Design were among our most strident supporters.

 Below we’ve listed our teams, the challenges faced, solution created, and what’s in store for the future for each design.
 Here’s to the success of CAMVETS, and to its bright future in serving our Veteran community!

 Challenge: Getting up from and down to floor to play with his baby.
 Chris is unable to crouch or get down on the floor.
-A new father, Chris feels he’s missing out on critical moments with his new daughter.
+A soon-to-be father, Chris does not want to miss out on critical moments with his new daughter.

 Solution: The team created a novel cane solution that helps him get up and down.

-Says team member Mike Tracz: “I am fired up.
+Says team project leader Mike Tracz: “I am fired up.
 It was an amazing experience and it felt good to be part of something.
 I felt like I contributed to doing something good, which is something I haven't felt in a while.”

 Status: A provisional patent has been filed by the VA.